BetikuOluwatobi/clustering_analysis_on_spotify_million_songs/README.md

 # Spotify Song Clustering Analysis

 This project focuses on performing clustering analysis on the Spotify Million Dataset, which contains song names, artist names, links to the songs, and lyrics.
-The dataset can be utilized for song recommendations, song classification, and clustering songs based on their features.
+The dataset can be utilized for song recommendations, song classification, and clustering of songs based on their features.

 ## Dataset